 The patent application process, also known as patent prosecution, is expensive and time-consuming, and we and our current or future licensors and licensees may not be able to prepare, file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we or our current licensors or licensees, or any future licensors or licensees, will fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Therefore, these and any of our patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 It is possible that defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, for example with respect to proper priority claims or inventorship.
 If we or our current licensors or licensees, or any future licensors or licensees, fail to establish, maintain or protect such patents and other intellectual property rights, such rights may be reduced or eliminated.
-Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications may not be prosecuted and enforced in a manner consistent with the best interests or licensees, or any future licensors or licensees, or any future licensors or licensee to third parties.
-Therefore, such patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests or licensees, or any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patents or applications may be invalid and unenforceable.
+Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the patents, covering technology that we license from or license to third parties.
+Therefore, such patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
+If our current licensors or licensees, or any future licensors or licensees, are not fully cooperative or disagree with us as to the prosecution, maintenance or enforcement of any patent rights, such patent rights could be compromised.
+If there are material defects in the form or preparation of our patents or patent applications may be invalid and unenforceable.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may harm our business.